ClementNerma/Rave/docs/books/hybrid.md

 export { defineName, readName };
 ```

-First, the `#package` directive tells this is the main file of the package.
+First, the `#[package]` directive tells this is the main file of the package.
 It defines a `name` variable, with two functions, one to set it, one to read it.
+Note that directives with a name between braces are called _head directives_, they describe a whole file and so must be placed at its head ; it wouldn't work if we placed it below the declaration of `name`, for example.

 _Tip :_ Because `(c => c)` is a constraint callback, it must return a boolean.
 Strings does implement the `%toBoolean` overload, which returns `false` if they are empty, and `true` else.
 So this constraint simply ensures the string is not empty.